-2.13 dwellings The Tillington Common form no consolidated group.
-The housing is mainly ribbon in layout and İS interspersed with rural gaps and the open land of the designated Tillington Common.
-The land here common which comprises about 17 acres rough grassland İS one of the three designated commons within the parish.
+2.13 The dwellings of Tillington Common form a small group.
+The housing is mainly ribbon in layout and is interspersed with rural gaps and the open land of the designated Tillington Common.
+The common land here which comprises about 12 acres of rough grassland is one of the three designated commons within the parish.
 There is no distinct housing character in this zone as once again there are both pre-war and post-war dwellings and more recent housing built within the last 20 years.